Greetings from the Dean of Students!

 Tel.
 (251) 405-7113

-An important guide for you while a student at Bishop State is the comprehensive Course Catalog / Student Handbook.
-It contains information for admission to the college, course requirements, major areas of study, financial aid regulations, graduation requirements, and many other resources for you.
-Familiarize yourself with this document to make sure you understand the college policies, rules and regulations.
-View: Course Catalog / Student Handbook >
+Important guides for you while a student at Bishop State are the College Catalog and the Student Handbook.
+Both documents are found online.
+They contain information for admission to the college, course requirements, major areas of study, financial aid regulations, graduation requirements, and many other resources for you.
+Familiarize yourself with these documents to make sure you understand the college policies, rules and regulations.
+View the student handbook here.

 As a student at Bishop State, you’ll get more out of your college experience if you get involved in out-of-class activities and organizations.
 There are a number of options for you: programs for leadership training, services to the College and the community, self-directed activity, membership in clubs and organizations with fellow students, and opportunities to interact with persons from different backgrounds.
 We encourage you to join organizations that are meaningful to you and become an involved participant.
 You’ll be glad you did!